Sarcee Trail

-Sarcee Trail is a major limited-access road in Calgary, Alberta.
+Sarcee Trail is a major limited-access road in Calgary, Alberta, Canada.
 It is divided into two portions, one in the south end of the city, and one in the north end of the city.
 Originally planned as one continuous route, plans to connect the two halves have been shelved as it would involve the demolition of homes in Bowness and the disruption of the Bowmont Natural Area park.
 The urban arterial road is named for the Tsuu T'ina, who were also known as the Sarcee.